 Although significant progress has been made in human preference alignment, most existing methods primarily focus on \textit{pairwise human preferences}, which involve evaluating human preferences by comparing \textit{preferred} and \textit{less-preferred} responses.
 Nevertheless, human preferences are not solely expressed as preferences and less preferences; they also manifest as ranking information, an aspect that has rarely been explored in previous research.
 In practice, \textit{ranking preference data} is widely utilized.
-For instance, in the Ultrafeedback and VLfeedback datasets \citep{2023vlfeedback,cui2023ultrafeedback}, multiple responses are generated using a Supervised Fine-tuning (SFT) model.
-These responses are then evaluated and ranked by leveraging advanced AI technologies such as GPT-4 \citep{openai2024gpt4}.
-Moreover, as demonstrated by \citep{liu2024lipo}, presenting ranking preference data effectively distribute the costs associated with processing the prompt \citep{liu2023statistical}.
+For instance, in the Ultrafeedback and VLfeedback datasets \cite{2023vlfeedback,cui2023ultrafeedback}, multiple responses are generated using a Supervised Fine-tuning (SFT) model.
+These responses are then evaluated and ranked by leveraging advanced AI technologies such as GPT-4 \cite{openai2024gpt4}.
+Moreover, as demonstrated by \cite{liu2024lipo}, presenting ranking preference data effectively distribute the costs associated with processing the prompt \cite{liu2023statistical}.

-In this work, we approach human preference alignment as a listwise ranking problem, aiming to align LLMs by utilizing ranking preference data.
-The straightforward solutions for tackling this issue are to extend existing alignment methods from the pairwise scenarios to the ranking list scenarios.
-However, a major limitation is that they fail to utilize the relative strengths of the ranking preferences \citep{DBLP:conf/acl/ZhuLZGM24}.
-To address this, some studies leveraging ranking preference data have been proposed, proving their effectiveness for preference alignment \citep{yuan2023rrhf, liu2024lipo, chen2024preference, DBLP:conf/acl/ZhuLZGM24, DBLP:conf/icml/ChoiJAM24}.
-These methods predominantly achieve listwise preference alignment through two main strategies: either by utilizing the Plackett-Luce preference model, or by employing pairwise methods that incorporate listwise-aware weighting schemes \citep{liu2024lipo}.
+In this work, we approach human preference alignment as a listwise ranking problem.
+While straightforward solutions extend existing pairwise alignment methods to ranking scenarios, they fail to fully utilize the relative preference strengths within ranked lists \cite{DBLP:conf/acl/ZhuLZGM24}.
+Recent studies have attempted to address this limitation through two main strategies: utilizing the Plackett-Luce preference model or employing pairwise methods with listwise-aware weighting schemes \cite{yuan2023rrhf, chen2024preference, DBLP:conf/acl/ZhuLZGM24, DBLP:conf/icml/ChoiJAM24, liu2024lipo}.